jamiemkass/jamiemkass.github.io/_pages/teaching.md

 author_profile: true
 ---

+*University*

+Class Lectures in Biogeography.
+Three lectures to Prof. Anderson’s undergraduate biogeography class at the City College of New York on topics in the spatial effects of biotic interactions, species distribution models, and R programming for ecological applications.
+March - October, 2017.

+Adjunct Lecturer.
+Three laboratory sections of Foundations of Biology I (Fall 2014 – Fall 2015), and one laboratory section of Ecology and Evolution (Spring 2016) at City College of New York.
+September 2014 - May 2016.

 *Online Courses*

 Model evaluation lecture.
 Intro to Species Distribution Modeling course, Sapienza University, Rome, Italy (remote).
 June 10, 2021.
 URL: https://youtu.be/GzF57egpIgQ